 Kenna is a very small town located in the state of West Virginia.
 With a population of 3,535 people and just one neighborhood, Kenna is the 55th largest community in West Virginia.

-When you are in Kenna, you'll notice that it is more blue-collar than most other communities in America.
-41.06% of Kenna’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Kenna is a town of sales and office workers, transportation and shipping workers, and managers.
-There are especially a lot of people living in Kenna who work in office and administrative support (20.40%), management occupations (16.33%), and teaching (5.29%).
+Because occupations involving physical labor dominate the local economy, Kenna is generally considered to be a blue-collar town.
+39.48% of the Kenna workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Kenna is a town of sales and office workers, managers, and transportation and shipping workers.
+There are especially a lot of people living in Kenna who work in management occupations (16.56%), office and administrative support (16.25%), and healthcare (7.66%).

-Kenna is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Kenna does not have a public transit system used by locals to get to and from work.

 The people who call Kenna home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Kenna residents report their race to be White, followed by Native American.
+The greatest number of Kenna residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Kenna include German, Irish, English, Italian, and Welsh.

 The most common language spoken in Kenna is English.
 Other important languages spoken here include Italian and Tagalog.